Trump and Zelensky hold war talks inside St. Peter’s Basilica ahead of pope’s funeral

 The seating protocol — arranged by country name in French — dictated Trump’s position alongside the Estonian and Finnish leaders, with whom he interacted briefly.

 In other cases, Trump exchanged pleasantries with other leaders who have been working on parallel efforts to help resolve the Ukraine war.
-He shook hands with French President Emmanuel Macron during the funeral mass’s sign of the peace.
+He shook hands with French President Emmanuel Macron during the funeral mass’s sign of the peace (Ukraine’s Foreign Minister also posted a photo of Macron and Zelensky meeting Saturday).

 US involvement in talks